KSPModdingLibs/KSPCommunityFixes/README.md

 - **KerbalTooltipMaxSustainedG** [KSP 1.8.0 - 1.12.3]<br/>Fix the kerbals tooltip giving wrong "Max sustainable G" information.
 - **ROCValidationOOR** [KSP 1.8.0 - 1.12.3]<br/>Fix ROCManager crashing during loading with Kopernicus modified systems.
 - **ReactionWheelsPotentialTorque** [KSP 1.8.0 - 1.12.3]<br/>Fix reaction wheels reporting incorrect available torque when "Wheel Authority" is set below 100%.
 Fix stock SAS (and possibly other attitude controllers) instability issues.
-- **[RoboticsDrift](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/13)** [KSP 1.8.0 - 1.12.3]<br/>Prevent unrecoverable part position drift over time for children parts of Breaking Grounds DLC robotic parts.
+- **[RoboticsDrift](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/13)** [KSP 1.8.0 - 1.12.3]<br/>Prevent unrecoverable part position drift of Breaking Grounds DLC robotic parts and their chidren parts.
+- **DockingPortDrift** [KSP 1.12.2]<br/>Prevent persistent part position drift of children parts of docking ports, when the "Rotation locked" advanced tweakable PAW UI toggle is enabled (it is enabled by default).
+Only applies to KSP 1.12.2, an equivalent feature was added to stock in KSP 1.12.3.
+This patch doesn't prevent position drift if the rotation feature is used (if "Rotation locked" is manually disabled).
+Credit to [JPLRepo for the fix](https://forum.kerbalspaceprogram.com/index.php?/topic/204248-*).
+- **DockingPortLocking** [KSP 1.12.3]<br/> Fix some user-facing inconsistencies with the docking port rotation locking feature and hide irrelevant PAW items when the docking port is locked.
-- **[AutoStrutDrift](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/21)** [KSP 1.8.0 - 1.12.3]<br/>Improve the overall physics stability when using autostruts and prevent autostrut induced deformations following vessel modification events (decoupling, docking/undocking, fairing separation...).
+- **[AutoStrutDrift](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/21)** [KSP 1.8.0 - 1.12.3]<br/>Improves the overall physics stability when using autostruts and prevent autostrut induced deformations following vessel modification events (decoupling, docking/undocking, fairing separation...).
 - **[PartStartStability](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/9)** [KSP 1.8.0 - 1.12.3]<br/>Fix vessel deformation and kraken events on flight scene load, also prevent some kraken issues when placing parts with EVA construction.

 #### Quality of Life tweaks

 - **PAWCollapsedInventories** [KSP 1.11.0 - 1.12.3]<br/>Part Action Window inventory UI widgets in a collapsed group by default, group title show slots usage and cargo mass.
 Applied to part and kerbal inventories.<br/><img src="https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/PAWCollapsedInventories.gif" width="300"/>